 Functional Family Therapy overview

-FFT is a short-term, high quality intervention program with an average of 12 to 14 sessions over three to five months.
+FFT is a short-term, high quality intervention programme with an average of 12 to 14 sessions over three to five months.
 FFT works primarily with 11- to 18-year-olds who have been referred for behavioural or emotional problems by the youth offending, child and adolescent mental health, school or social care.
-Services are conducted in both clinic and home settings, and can also be provided schools or community settings.
+Services are conducted in both clinic and home settings, and can also be provided in schools or community settings.